wgmods/Mods-API-Documentation/docs/PythonAPI/Callbacks.md

 #### Input parameters

-* delaytime – a delay in seconds indicating when the func function will be called
+- delaytime – a delay in seconds indicating when the func function will be called
-* func – a function to be called
+- func – a function to be called
-* *args – positional arguments that will be passed to the func function
+- *args – positional arguments that will be passed to the func function
-* **kwargs – named arguments that will be passed to the func function
+- **kwargs – named arguments that will be passed to the func function

 #### Returns
-* handle - unique method identifier used to stop a call for a function by a tick.
+- handle - unique method identifier used to stop a call for a function by a tick

 ![image](https://github.com/wgmods/Mods-API-Documentation/assets/167185926/61b0e222-2172-4621-b345-133dab2e38dd)

+---

+### cancel(handle)
+This function finishes operation of the method that called the function every tick or at a set interval.

+#### Input parameters
+- handle - unique identifier of the handle method called by the functions perTick and callback

 ---